Staff Augmentation: What it is and How it Works?

 Staff augmentation is a business strategy that allows companies to quickly and easily increase their workforce by hiring temporary staff to meet specific project needs.
 This strategy is commonly used in the technology and IT industries, where there is a high demand for specialized skills and expertise.

-Staff augmentation is different from traditional hiring:
+Staff augmentation in your business is different from traditional hiring:

 In that, it involves the temporary addition of skilled professionals to an existing team, rather than the creation of a new team.
-The temporary staff, also known as a contract or contingent workers, work alongside the existing team to complete the project on time and within budget.
+The temporary staff, also known as contract or contingent workers, work alongside the existing team to complete the project on time and within budget.

 The process of staff augmentation typically involves three main steps: identification of the skills and experience required, finding and hiring the necessary talent, and integration of the temporary staff into the existing team.